Fisheye3R: Adapting Unified 3D Feed-Forward Foundation Models to Fisheye Lenses

-where $E_s := \left[ R_{s} | \boldsymbol{t}_s \right]$ denotes camera pose for frame $s$ with rotation $R_{s} \in \R^{3 \times 3}$ and translation $\boldsymbol{t}_s \in \R^{3}$, and $D_s \in \R^{H \times W \times C}$ is the combination of dense predictions whose types vary across different architectures: VGGT \cite{wang2025vggt} predicts depth map in the local camera coordinates and point map in global world coordinates; $\pi^3$ \cite{wang2025pi} predicts local point map and infer global point map from the local one and camera pose; MapAnything \cite{keetha2025mapanything} predicts local ray directions and ray depths to derive local camera coordinates, from which global point coordinates can be inferred with the predicted pose.
+where $E_s = \left[ R_{s} | \boldsymbol{t}_s \right]$ denotes camera pose for frame $s$ with rotation $R_{s} \in \R^{3 \times 3}$ and translation $\boldsymbol{t}_s \in \R^{3}$, and $D_s \in \R^{H \times W \times C}$ is the combination of dense predictions whose types vary across different architectures: VGGT \cite{wang2025vggt} predicts depth map in the local camera coordinates and point map in the global world coordinates; $\pi^3$ \cite{wang2025pi} predicts a local point map and infers the global point map from the local one and the predicted camera pose; MapAnything \cite{keetha2025mapanything} predicts local ray directions and ray depths to derive local camera coordinates, from which global point coordinates are inferred with the predicted pose.